rocketdesk/RocketDesk.Redis/README.md

 # RocketDesk.Redis
-Cross-platform Redis client for .NET Core and ASP.NET 5 (Linux, Mac OS X and Windows)
+Cross-platform Redis client for .NET Core and ASP.NET 5 (Works on Linux, Mac OS X and Windows)